Cervical Orgasms & Stimulation: a BS-Free Guide to Deep Erogenous Zones

 I know what some of you are thinking: "The fuck are you smoking?
 Getting bashed in the cervix hurts!"
 Yes, direct bashing into my cervix hurts, but it hardly ever happens for me.
 Inserted objects slide easily behind my cervix, where the pressure usually doesn't bother me at all.

-I get it: some vaginas can’t take deep penetration from a dildo or penis without cervical pain, and that’s okay!
-Perhaps their vaginal fornices don’t expand as much as mine do.
-Some won’t feel much sensation or pleasure at all.
+I get it: some vaginas can't take deep penetration from a dildo or penis without cervical pain, and that's okay!
+Perhaps their vaginal fornices don't expand as much as mine do or aren't as easily accessed in certain positions.
+Some won't feel much sensation or pleasure at all.

 As well, the majority of vulvas need external clitoral stimulation to reach orgasm, so definitely try adding a clit vibe or finger on the outside.